No Products in the Cart

 Avoid using retinol creams for 1 day before and for 2-3 days after a peel.
 If you are on a tretinoin based topical cream, then it is best to not plan to start the home peel, till you are done with the tretinoin.

-Skip the peel if you are planning to head out into the sun.
+Skip the chemical peel if you are planning to head out into the sun.
 You can always get back on your schedule a week after you are back.
 Provided you were good with sunscreen, throughout your trip.
 Pack that Pycnogenol®!

-Avoid starting the peel on delicate areas like the undereye region, and around the mouth.
+Avoid starting the chemical peel on delicate areas like the undereye region, and around the mouth.
 Start with easy to apply areas like the forehead, cheeks and chin (where pimples are more likely), and finish up with the tricky areas.
 Never exceed the planned time.

 Before we go, a few important points.